What Is the Science of Reading? A Parent's Guide

 How Parents Can Support the Science of Reading at Home

-You do not need a teaching degree to apply Science of Reading principles at home.
-The most impactful thing you can do is ensure your child gets regular practice reading aloud with feedback.
-When a child reads silently, they can skip over words they do not know without anyone noticing.
-When they read aloud, errors become visible and correctable.
-This is the foundation of how decoding skills become automatic.
-If your child encounters an unfamiliar word, resist the urge to just tell them what it says.
-Instead, encourage them to sound it out, blend the sounds together, and try again.
-This process might feel slower in the moment, but it builds the neural pathways that lead to fluent reading.
-For families who cannot always sit and listen to their child read, technology can fill the gap.
-Readigo, for instance, uses AI speech recognition to listen to children read aloud and provide real-time feedback on pronunciation and fluency, essentially replicating the experience of reading to a patient, attentive adult.
-Beyond decoding practice, build the language comprehension side of the equation through conversation, read-alouds, and exposure to rich vocabulary.
-Read books to your child that are above their independent reading level.
-Discuss what you read together.
-Ask open-ended questions like what do you think will happen next and why do you think that character made that choice.
-These conversations build the comprehension skills that, combined with strong decoding, produce a capable reader.
+You do not need a teaching degree to do this at home.
+The single highest-impact thing you can do is regular reading aloud with feedback.
+When a child reads silently, they skip the words they do not know and no one catches it.
+When they read aloud, mistakes show up - and get fixed.
+That is how decoding becomes automatic.
+When your child hits a word they do not know, do not just tell them.
+Have them sound it out, blend the sounds, and try again.
+It feels slower in the moment, but it is what builds the wiring for fluent reading.
+If you cannot always sit and listen, a reading coach app fills the gap.
+Readigo uses speech recognition to listen to kids read aloud and give real-time feedback on pronunciation and pace - close to having a patient adult next to them.
+Then build the comprehension side.
+Talk to your child.
+Read aloud to them, including books above their own reading level.
+Discuss what you read.
+Ask open questions - what do you think happens next, why did that character do that?
+Those conversations build the comprehension half of the equation.
+Pair that with strong decoding and you have a real reader.

 The Bottom Line for Families

-The Science of Reading can feel overwhelming when you first encounter it, especially if you discover that your child's school has been using methods that do not align with the research.
-Take a deep breath.
-The fact that you are learning about this puts you ahead of the curve.
-Most children can learn to read well with the right instruction, and it is never too late to start providing it.
-If your child is in the early grades, advocate for phonics-based instruction at school and reinforce it at home with regular read-aloud practice.
-If your child is older and has gaps in their decoding skills, know that targeted intervention can still make a significant difference.
-Programs based on the Orton-Gillingham approach and technology tools like Readigo that focus on oral reading with feedback are designed to help children at any stage build the foundational skills they may have missed.
-The Science of Reading is not about blaming teachers or parents for past decisions.
-Most educators used the methods they were taught in their training programs, and those programs are now changing.
-What matters is moving forward with the best evidence we have.
-Every child deserves instruction that aligns with how their brain actually learns to read.
-As a parent, you are in a powerful position to ensure your child gets it, both in the classroom and at home.
+This can feel like a lot - especially if you realize your child's school has been doing it wrong.
+Take a breath.
+The fact that you are reading this puts you ahead.
+Most kids can become strong readers with the right instruction, and it is never too late.
+If your child is in the early grades, push for phonics-based instruction at school and back it up with read-aloud practice at home.
+If your child is older and has gaps, targeted help still works.
+Orton-Gillingham programs and tools like Readigo that focus on reading aloud with feedback are built to fill those gaps at any age.
+This is not about blaming teachers or parents.
+Most educators taught the way they were trained, and those training programs are now changing.
+What matters is going forward with the best evidence we have.
+Every child deserves instruction that matches how their brain learns to read.
+You are the one who can make sure they get it - at school and at home.